 Windowed fire agate rough has had much of the excess chalcedony, quartz and rhyolite host rock (matrix) removed and the fire exposed for viewing purposes.
 This cleanup and exposure of the fire will vary from only a small view into the stone to a full exposure and polishing to give the best view possible.

-If you are new to fire agates then buying a window may be a good choice since you are able to see what type of fire you will encounter.
+If you are new to fire agates then buying a piece of windowed fire agate rough may be a good choice since you are able to see what type of fire you will encounter.
 Buying windowed rough will save substantial time and effort during the carving process and also save money on shipping costs since much of the excess rock is removed.
 Most fire agate carvers have many fire agate windows available since it is often a normal step in the overall fire agate gemstone carving process and many will sell off the lower quality windows at very reasonable prices.
 Look carefully at a stone for flaws such as over cutting into the fire bands and cracks which will severly impact the final quality of a cut gem.

 Supplies of high grade fire agate rough is very limited with most of it being set aside by the miners for preferred clientele.
-Due to the scarcity of this material most fire agate miners or experienced fire agate carvers will not part with the rough except for a premium price which reflects of value of the likely final cut gem.
+Due to the scarcity of this material most fire agate miners or experienced fire agate carvers will not part with the rough except for a premium price which closely reflects of value of the likely final cut gem.
 Prices on this style of rough are usually on a piece by piece basis depending upon the overall quality and properties of the gemstone.

 Best wishes and happy Fire Agate Carving!